 How PL factors are used

 The appropriate principal limit factor is selected by the lender based on the age of the youngest borrower (or non-borrowing spouse) and the expected interest rate (EIR).
-The selected PL factor is then multiplied by the maximum claim amount (usually equal to the value of the home) to determine the principal limit.
+The appropriate PL factor is then multiplied by the maximum claim amount (usually equal to the value of the home) to determine the principal limit.

-As an example, let’s assume the maximum claim amount is $300,000 and the PL factor 0.50 based on the youngest borrower’s age and the EIR.
-The PL factor is multiplied by the maximum claim amount, which results in a principal limit of $150,000 (0.50 * $300,000).
+As an example, let’s assume the maximum claim amount is $300,000 and the appropriate PL factor 0.50.
+To calculate the principal limit, we simply multiply the PL factor by the maximum claim amount:

 Principal limit factors tend to increase with age.
 This means that older borrowers tend to qualify for more money than younger borrowers.

-Reverse mortgage principal limit factor tables
+Where to find the reverse mortgage principal limit factor tables